 - WCF (Windows Communication Foundation)

-Since CentreStack is built on top of the Microsoft Web Platform, it integrates very well with Microsoft components such as the NTFS Permission, Active Directory and File Server network shares.
+Since CentreStack Server is built on top of the Microsoft Web Platform, it integrates very well with other Microsoft components such as the NTFS Permission on files and folders, the Active Directory users and the File Server network shares.

 The services can be deployed in flexible combinations to meet different needs.
-There are two primary ways to deploy the CentreStack solution.
+There are two primary ways to deploy the CentreStack Server.

-- deploy CentreStack solution in the same network as the File Server and the Active Directory server, in a single company deployment mode.
+- Deploy in the same site as the File Servers and Active Directory domain controllers:

-There are four different system components (logical components that can co-exist in the same server).
-In the smallest deployment unit, the four different components can co-exist in one single machine (all-in-one deployment).
+There are three different system components (logical components that can co-exist in the same server) in CentreStack server.
+In the smallest deployment unit, the three different components can co-exist in one single machine (all-in-one deployment).

 The database contains persistent information for the system.
 The persistent information includes static configuration information such as user name, file storage and active directory connection information.
 The database also stores dynamic information such as activity log, file change log and audit traces.

-4. File Storage - Where to Store Files and Folders¶
+3. Back-end File Storage - Where Files and Folders are Stored¶